google-deepmind/sonnet/README.md

 the TensorFlow header files.
 You should have installed TensorFlow by following the [TensorFlow installation instructions](https://www.tensorflow.org/install/).

-This installation is compatible with Linux/Mac OS X and Python 2.7.
+This installation is compatible with Linux/Mac OS X and Python 2.7 and 3.4.
 The version of TensorFlow installed must be at least 1.0.1.
 Installing Sonnet supports the [virtualenv installation mode](https://www.tensorflow.org/install/install_linux#installing_with_virtualenv) of TensorFlow, as well as the [native pip install](https://www.tensorflow.org/install/install_linux#installing_with_native_pip).